iaksun/AppliedLA/README.md

 during the development stage of this course.

-Here are the resources, in no particular order, that I have used and will be using in my lecture notes:
+Here are the resources, in no particular order, that I have used and will be using in my lecture notes (in progress):

 **Prof. William Gilbert Strang**, MIT, _Linear Algebra, Lecture videos, notes and problems_, MIT OpenCourseWare with the MIT OpenCourseWare Creative Commons license (https://ocw.mit.edu/terms/).